Ecclesia Theological Seminary: History

 The predecessor of the Ecclesia Theological Seminary was the "Ecclesia Bible Institute", founded in Yile Village, Guangzhou, China in 1947 by Rev. J. Elmor Morrison, a missionary of the Assemblies of God from Canada.
 He was the first president of the institute.

 In 1949, due to the change of political situation in China, the school relocated to Cheung Chau, Hong Kong.

 In 1953, the school purchased a land of 13 mu in Shatin for the construction of its campus, which opened the following year.

 In 1983, the three-year Bible School was transformed into a four-year college offering degree courses and was renamed "Ecclesia Bible College".

 In 1990, the college joined the Asia Pacific Theological Association.
 In 1997, it became an accredited member of the Association.

-In 1997, the college started to offer master degree programs.
+In 1997, the college started to offer master's degree programs.

 In January 2002, the Ecclesia Ministries Limited was established, which then officially took over the ownership and management of the college from the two Assemblies of God missions in the United States and Canada.
 In the same year, the original school site in Shatin was acquired by Hang Lung Group, which in exchange built the current new campus in Fu Tei, Tuen Mun for the school.

 In 2006, the college launched the Doctor of Ministry program, and became the first globally recognized Pentecostal seminary to offer a Doctor of Ministry program in Chinese.